Atrial Septal Defect (ASD) in Children

 Your child's healthcare provider may have heard a heart murmur when listening to your child's heart with a stethoscope.
 The heart murmur is from the abnormal flow of blood through the heart.

 Your child may need to see a pediatric cardiologist for a diagnosis.
-This is a doctor with special training to treat heart problems in children.
+This is a doctor with special training in treating heart problems in children.
 The doctor will examine your child and listen to your child's heart and lungs.
 The doctor will find out where the murmur is best heard and how loud it is.
 Your child may have some tests, such as:

 - Chest X-ray.
 This test may show an enlarged heart.
 Or it may show changes in your child's lungs because of the blood flow changes caused by an ASD.